-The following table compares the compensation of the NEOs with the return on CAE Common Shares and the above cumulative total return chart (April 1, 2007 to March 31, 2012) and using the NEOs' total compensation disclosed under "Executive Compensation - Summary Compensation Table".
+The following table compares the compensation of the NEOs with the return on CAE Common Shares and the above cumulative total return chart (April 1, 2008 to March 31, 2013) and using the NEOs' total compensation disclosed under "Executive Compensation - Summary Compensation Table".

 The NEOs' total compensation is not specifically based on the performance of CAE's Common Shares on the TSX, due to the fact that: (i) base salaries are adjusted to reflect the NEOs' respective scope of responsibilities, experience and contribution to CAE's success, as well as the evolution of the Canadian and U.S. Group of Comparator Companies' compensation practices; (ii) annual bonuses are awarded based on the performance of CAE's financial performance metrics that drive shareholder value; and (iii) LTIP grants are awarded as a percentage of base salary determined based on position level.
 In addition to CAE's operational performance, the price of the Common Shares is affected by external factors beyond CAE's and the NEO's control.
 In FY2010, the NEO total compensation includes an overlap period between two CEOs, and the new CEO received a 3-year grant of options and DSUs, for which we have normalized for the purpose of this chart by spreading the value of that grant over its three-year term.
 In FY2012, Mr. Raquepas' compensation was included up to May 26, 2011, excluding his termination benefits.
-Nevertheless, the trend of the NEOs' total compensation is similar to the trend of CAE's Common Share price.
+In FY2013, Mr. Gagné's compensation was included up to September 28, 2012, excluding his 3 additional years of service credited in the SERP.